mordak/playbook-dev-tools/README.md

 This will build a statically linked gcc, since the dynamically linked version made the playbook ldd angry.
 Any hints on how to sort this out would be welcome.

 We are not yet building g++, as this failed with a namespace issue in strings.h - I am sure this is fixable, I just haven't got it yet.

+It is quite possible that some of the binaries from coreutils don't work right, let me know if you find one and I will try to sort it out.

 ## Thanks